 Emergency notifications from police, township direct via phone, text or email.
 Subscribe now.

-Published on Fridays by the Public Information office, this round-up includes township news and things to do.
-View the newsletter and sign up.
+Published on Fridays by the Public Information Office, this round-up includes township news and things to do.
+View Hazlet Citizen Weekly and sign up for an alert.

 Never miss a recycling pick-up with customized alerts, by neighborhood.
 Sign up page.